 Before purchasing, be sure to ask if the cabinet company checks for moisture content in all the wood before making a product from it.
 Factories that use kiln-dry woods check every piece of wood to achieve optimum moisture content, to guarantee that there is no surplus of moisture in the wood.
 This thorough lumber-drying process stops adhesion complications with finishes, and it also reduces the expansion/contraction results in the finished product.
 For the wood to attain top-quality adhesion, it should be dried between 4.2% and 4.7% moisture content.

-Most local custom shops cannot use a catalyzed varnish as the finish topcoat as it involves much more expensive equipment (must shoot through stainless steel guns), that is more difficult to maintain.
+Most local custom shops cannot use a catalyzed varnish as the finish topcoat as it involves much more expensive equipment (must shoot through stainless steel guns), which is more difficult to maintain.
 Also, there are higher labor costs and intensive cleanup as they must work in very short cycles due to the limited curing time (where the paint hardens quickly).

-Most local shop and job-site finished projects use a polyurethane, pre-catalyzed, or a lacquer topcoat, which is not even close to the same durability level as the catalyzed conversion varnish process.
+Most local shop and job-site finished projects use a polyurethane, pre-catalyzed, or lacquer topcoat, which is not even close to the same durability level as the catalyzed conversion varnish process.

 When a catalyst is used within the varnish, it makes the finish hard and very durable, so it doesn’t peel or t come apart.